AgriLife/AgriLife-People/README.md

 * ACF: Gallery Field
 * Jetpack by WordPress.com

+To set up the repo for development for the first time, navigate to the directory in the console and run "npm run once".

+To watch for changes to Sass files, run "npm watch".

+To manually compile Sass files, run "npm build".

 ## Notices

 * This is a fork of the now deprecated AgriLife Staff plugin.
 You may continue to use AgriLife Staff, but updates will not be made.